 Cost: Around $350

 The Rough Country 2.5-Inch Lift Kit is another short lift kit.
 This kit is inexpensive and easier to install because it contains fewer components.
 This kit includes a set of shocks and springs.
 It is also backed by a limited lifetime warranty.

 This pared-down lift kit won’t cost as much, but it also won’t offer as smooth a ride as the TeraFlex.
 Of course, you can always add components to this kit, like an extended sway bar or bump stop extensions.
 Depending on your Jeep, you may need to purchase an adjustable track bar.

-If you try to lift your Jeep 3.0 or more in., you’ll need a number of additional parts beyond new springs and some spacers.
-The RealTruck 3-inch Lift Kit includes them.
-This kit will allow you to install wheels up to 35.0 in.
+If you try to lift your Jeep 3.0 inches or more, you’ll need a number of additional parts beyond new springs and some spacers.
+The Zone 3-inch Lift Kit includes them.
+This kit will allow you to install wheels up to 35.0 inches.

 Some reviewers have commented that this kit does not include the right nuts.
 The included nuts don’t fit the shocks and users have had to go out and purchase separate nuts.
 This is not a large expense, but is certainly an annoying hassle should this happen to you.

-The RealTruck kit includes all of the necessary installation hardware as well as:
+The Zone kit includes all of the necessary installation hardware as well as:

 - Brake Line Extensions